 At Culture Amp, we run a feedback training program with Refound.
 This program enables first-time managers to reflect on this part of their role and gives them the language and framework they need to provide effective feedback.
-While first-time managers initially may be less willing to have hard conversations, it’s important for everybody to understand how critical it is to give honest, constructive feedback.
+While first-time managers may initially be less willing to have hard conversations, everybody needs to understand how critical it is to give honest, constructive feedback.

 We also give our first-time managers some very specific technical and tactical training.
 This includes training on how to have a one-on-one meeting, how to build a more diverse team, and more.
 There’s a lot of value in bringing people together in cohorts to share some potential discomforts.